lucaju/twitter_api/README.md

 twitter_access_token_secret=your_access_token_secret
 ```

-## Stream

-### Stream Dependencies

 #### MongoDB

-Tweets collected with the stream connector are directly saved into a MongoDB database.
+Tweets collected with the *Stream* connector are directly saved into a MongoDB database.
+Followers information collected through the *Followers* conenction can also be saved into a MongoDB database.

 Install and run locally: [https://www.mongodb.com/download-center/community](https://www.mongodb.com/download-center/community)
 Or set up a remote server, like [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)